JBowers0921/osticket-prereqs/README.md

 <img src="https://i.imgur.com/YJDwLBI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This is the bottom of the previous page.
-Check the box under "Licensing" and then "review & create
+Check the box under "Licensing" and then "Next:Disks, Next:Networking " Leave the defauld settings "as-is".
+Select "Review+Create".
+After your Validation has passed, select "Create".
 </p>
 <br />
 </p>